farrasnazhif/SEA-Catering/README.md

 # View Admin Page

-- If you're curious with the admin page, you can sign in with one of my admin user.
+- If you're curious with the admin page, you can sign in with one of my admin account.

 ```c
 users: [